muldjord/occurity/README.md

 * `g`: Next attention video

 ### Optotype chart specific keyboard functions
-* `up`: Change to next line with bigger size
+* `up`: Change to next row with bigger size
-* `down`: Change to next line with smaller size
+* `down`: Change to next row with smaller size
 * `left`: Move entire row to the left
 * `right`: Move entire row to the right
-* `PgUp`: Skip n number of lines bigger (configure n in preferences)
+* `PgUp`: Skip n number of rows bigger (configure n in preferences)
-* `PgDn`: Skip n number of lines smaller (configure n in preferences)
+* `PgDn`: Skip n number of rows smaller (configure n in preferences)
 * `c`: Enable / disable crowding
-* `m`: Switch between single and multi-optotype from the selected row.
+* `m`: Switch between single and multisymbol from the selected row.
 Use left / right to move between them
-* `r`: Randomize optotypes from selected line
+* `r`: Randomize optotypes from selected row
 * `a`: Enable / disable attention animation (if one is defined)

 ### SVG chart specific keyboard functions
-* `left / right`: Switch between layers defined in `charts.xml`
+* `left / right`: Switch between SVG layers defined in `charts.xml`

 ## Overall configuration
-Most important Occurity settings can be configured through the Preferences dialog.
+The most important Occurity settings can be configured through the Preferences dialog.
 The dialog is opened by pressing `p` on a connected keyboard.
 Note that a pin-code must be entered to open Preferences.
 This is to avoid users inadvertently changing settings that could compromise the quality of the visual acuity results.
-The pin-code is configured in `config.ini`.
+The pin-code is configured in [config.ini](docs/CONFIGINI.md) (default is `4242`).

 Options that aren't available in the Preferences dialog can be changed by opening the `config.ini` file in a text editor.
 For a complete description of all available options go [here](docs/CONFIGINI.md).